gesund-ai/gesundai_workshop/Dataset/Metadata/README.md

 ![](imgs/image8.png)

-9. Newly uploaded annotation can be seen from the select box below the **Metadata Management** title.
+9. Newly uploaded metadata can be seen from the select box below the **Metadata Management** title.

 ## Option 2: Upload Metadata File